-This SOP should be used primarily for monitoring wells that have a screen or an open interval with a length of ten feet or less and can accept a downhole device of 1.8 inches (46mm) in diameter.
-Longer screen interval sampling may be conducted, but stratification testing may be warranted if previous information about aquifer and/or well contaminant stratification is not available.
-Vertical profiling requirements depend on sitespecific data quality objectives (DQO's) and site-specific requirements (ASTM 2014, Vroblesky 2001a; ITRC 2004, 2007).
+This SOP should be used primarily for monitoring wells that have a screen or an open interval large enough to accept a downhole device of 1.8 inches (46mm) in diameter or larger.
+Long screen interval sampling may be conducted, but stratification testing may be warranted if previous information about aquifer and/or well contaminant stratification is not available.

+Vertical profiling requirements depend on site-specific data quality objectives (DQO's) and site-specific requirements (ASTM 2014, Vroblesky 2001a; ITRC 2004, 2007).

-Groundwater samples that are collected using this procedure are useable for the analyses of groundwater contaminants that may be found at Superfund and RCRA contamination sites, as well as sites with a variety of contamination types.
+Groundwater samples that are collected using this procedure are useable for the analyses of groundwater contaminants that may be found at Superfund and RCRA contamination sites, well as sites with а variety contamination types.
 The analytes may be volatile organic compounds, semi-volatile organic compounds, pesticides, PCBs, metals, and other inorganic compounds, including perchlorate and other emerging contaminants such as explosive compounds, 1,4-dioxane, 1,2,3-TCP, NDMA and others.
-No analyte limitations have been found for the Snap Sampler[®] (Parker and Mulherin, 2007, Parker et al. 2008, 2009, 2011a and 2011b; Britt et al. 2010).
-Sufficient sample volume is the only practical analyte limiting factor for the method.
+No analyte limitations have been found for the Snap Sampler® (Parker and Mulherin, 2007, Parker et al. 2008, 2009, 2011a and 2011b; Britt et al. 2010).
+Sufficient sample volume is the only practical analyte limiting factor for the For Perfluoronated compounds method.
+(PFCs), the user should note that there are fluoropolymers in some Snap Sampler components.
+Lot testing shows tested items to be PFC free, but some sampling plans prohibit use of any fluoropolymers regardless of testing status.

 For contaminant plume monitoring, the sampler should be placed within the screened interval of the well.
 For consistency and comparability of results over time, the sampler should be placed in same location and depth for each subsequent sampling event.
 To accommodate this preference, dedicated sampling devices with dedicated trigger lines should be used whenever possible.
-The Snap Sampler[®] should not be placed resting on the bottom well to avoid disturbing any sediment at the bottom of the well during deployment or when the sampler is triggered.
+The Snap Sampler® should not be placed resting on the bottom well to avoid disturbing any sediment at the bottom of the well during deployment or when the sampler is triggered.

-The Snap Sampler® relies on natural flowthrough and/or diffusion of contaminants from the aquifer to the well (Powell and Puls 1993; ASTM 2002; ITRC 2004, 2007).
-Well purging is not conducted before sampling, therefore, measurement of water-quality-indicator parameters is not a prerequisite to sample If parameters are required for collection. certain monitoring programs independent of sampling method (e.g. for monitored natural attenuation assessment), parameters can be collected by utilizing one of the deployed Snap Sampler[®] bottles or post-sampling by another method (e.g. a downhole probe).
+The Snap Sampler® relies on natural flow-through and/or diffusion of contaminants from the aquifer to the well (Powell and Puls 1993; ASTM 2002; ITRC 2004, 2007).
+Well purging is not conducted before sampling, therefore, measurement of water-quality-indicator parameters is not a prerequisite to sample collection.
+If parameters are required for certain monitoring programs independent of sampling method (e.g. for monitored natural attenuation assessment), parameters can be collected by utilizing one of the deployed Snap

+Sampler® bottles or post-sampling by another method (e.g. a downhole probe).

-Samples collected for metals, semi-volatile organic compounds, pesticides, and other analytes may be impacted by sample turbidity.
-They also may be subject to transport by colloidal flow in the natural groundwater regime (Kearl et al. 1992; Puls and Powell 1992).
-Deployment and reequilibrium of the Snap Sampler[®] allows natural colloidal flow to be monitored within the well.
-This is a distinct advantage over sampling methods such as the polyethylene diffusion bag (PDB), where colloidal particles are excluded from the sample; and an advantage over purge methods where colloids may be artificially mobilized (Britt et al. Field filtering is not required for 2010). samples collected with the Snap Sampler[®] but can be conducted if required by the site Sampling and Analysis Plan.
+Samples collected for metals, semi-volatile organic compounds, pesticides, and other may be impacted by sample analytes They also may be subject to turbidity. transport by colloidal flow in the natural groundwater regime (Kearl et al. 1992; Puls and Powell 1992).
+Deployment and reequilibrium of the Snap Sampler® allows natural colloidal flow to be monitored within the well.
+This is a distinct advantage over sampling methods such as the polyethylene diffusion bag (PDB), where colloidal particles are excluded from the sample; and an advantage over purge methods where colloids may be artificially mobilized (Britt et al. Field filtering is not required for 2010). samples collected with the Snap Sampler® but can be conducted if required by the site Sampling and Analysis Plan.